0xcryptovenom/adrena-compound-stake/README.md

 The absolute path to a text file containing one or multiple Solana wallet base58-encoded-string secret keys, one per line.
 Secret keys can be commented-out / skipped / disabled by prefixing the secret key with a leading `#`.

+Not providing this environment variable will cause the program to exit early in its initialization.

 ### `RPC_URL`

 The URL to a Solana RPC, if none is provided, the default `"https://api.mainnet-beta.solana.com"` will be used instead.